 Side effects include:

-In rare cases, you may notice more serious side effects, including disturbances in liver functioning and jaundice, and increased risk of gallbladder disease, and the inflammation of the pancreas.
+In rare cases, you may notice more serious side effects, including disturbances in liver function and jaundice.
+There is also an increased risk of gallbladder disease and inflammation of the pancreas.
 It is possible for Evorel Conti to increase your risk of blood clots and you may notice irregular patches of brown coloured skin with regular use.

 Many women will be able to use Evorel Conti safely.
-However, there are women who may not be suitable for this treatment, including women with a known or past history of breast cancer.
-Any woman with a history of cancer which can be stimulated by hormones like oestrogen should also avoid using this medication.
-Make sure your doctor knows if you have a family history of these cancers too.
+However, some women may not be able to use this treatment, including women with a known or past history of breast cancer.
+Any woman with a history of cancer that can be stimulated by hormones like oestrogen should also avoid using this medication.
+Make sure your doctor knows if you have a family history of any cancers.

-Women with untreated overgrowth in their womb lining should not take Evorel Conti, nor should any woman with a heightened risk of blood clots, or blood clots anywhere in their body.
-If you have experienced a stroke or a heart attack in the past, speak to your doctor about this before taking Evorel Conti.
-Additionally, avoid taking Evorel Conti if you have vaginal bleeding where the cause is unknown.
-Women who suffer from angina pectoris, liver disease, and inherited blood clot disorders like porphyrias may not be suitable for Evorel Conti.
+Women with untreated thickening of the womb lining should not take Evorel Conti, nor should any woman with a heightened risk of blood clots, or blood clots anywhere in their body.
+If you have experienced a stroke or a heart attack in the past, speak to your doctor about this before using Evorel Conti.
+Additionally, avoid using Evorel Conti if you have vaginal bleeding where the cause is unknown.
+Women who suffer from angina pectoris, liver disease, and inherited blood clot disorders like porphyrias may not be able to use Evorel Conti.
 Additionally, it is not recommended that you use this medication if you are breastfeeding or pregnant.